mbadry1/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - 0.01 is alright for 1 hidden neurons, but if the NN is deep this number can be changed but it will always be a small number.

 ## Deep Neural Networks

+> Understand the key computations underlying deep learning, use them to build and train deep neural networks, and apply it to computer vision.

 ### Deep L-layer neural network